Appointeeship - FAQ's

 Appointeeship, Deputyship, Carer Cards, Power of Attorney Appointeeship - FAQ's

-If someone is unable to handle their finances due to physical or mental incapacity and struggles with tasks such as claiming benefits, paying bills, or managing their money, they may require the assistance of an appointee.
+If someone cannot handle their finances due to physical or mental incapacity and struggles with tasks such as claiming benefits, paying bills, or managing their money, they may require the assistance of an appointee.
 This can be a temporary or permanent arrangement.

-The term “appointeeship” is used by the DWP to refer to the legal authority given to an individual or organisation, such as The Money Carer Foundation, to manage another person’s welfare benefit entitlements.
+The DWP uses the term ” appointeeship ” to refer to the legal authority given to an individual or organisation, such as The Money Carer Foundation, to manage another person’s welfare benefit entitlements.

 Appointeeship, Deputyship, Carer Cards, Power of Attorney Appointeeship - FAQ's